-X ×
+Κ X

 Parent Signature Date

 Student Agreement

-(Grades 4-8 require student signature.)
+Grades 4-8 require student signature.)

-Information Services, including Internet and in cancellation of these privileges and may the computer will not be private.
-My teach f the Washington Elementary School District's Electronic de-mail, is an educational tool.
-Inappropriate use will result result in disciplinary action.
-I understand that my work on ners or other staff may review all files and communications.
-The District may terminate access, and review and delete
+nformation Services, including Internet and e- n cancellation of these privileges and may res the computer will not be private.
+My teacher he Washington Elementary School District's Electronic -mail, is an educational tool.
+Inappropriate use will result sult in disciplinary action.
+I understand that my work on its or other staff may review all files and communications he District may terminate access, and review and delete

-XStudent Name (print) X Student Signature
+XStudent Name (print) XStudent Signature

+at any time without notice or permission.
+The iles at any time. ne District may terminate access, and review and dele